survivejs/maintenance-book/manuscript/code-quality/01-linting.md

 Prettier doesn’t support any config files and has few [command line keys](https://github.com/prettier/prettier#api) to modify its behavior, e.g., indentation, quotes and semicolons.

-It’s a good idea to disable code style rules in your ESLint config and let Prettier to deal with code style.
+It’s a good idea to disable code style rules in your ESLint config and let Prettier deal with the code style.
 For example, you can use [eslint-config-prettier](https://www.npmjs.com/package/eslint-config-prettier) instead of [eslint-config-airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base).

 T> [TypeScript support](https://github.com/prettier/prettier/issues/13) for Prettier is under development.

 W> Commit your code before running this command — it will reformat all your JavaScript files.

-T> To make your contributors’s life easier you can set up Prettier to format code before each commit with lint-staged, see an example in *Automating Linting with lint-staged* section below.
+T> To make your contributors’ life easier you can set up Prettier to format code before each commit with lint-staged, see an example in *Automating Linting with lint-staged* section below.

 ### Setting up Prettier